 Attribute indexes are used by ArcGIS to quickly locate records that match an attribute query.

-This tool accepts as input coverage feature classes, shapefiles, file or personal and enterprise geodatabase feature classes, and attribute relationship classes.
+This tool accepts as input coverage feature classes, shapefiles, file or personal and SDE geodatabase feature classes, and attribute relationship classes.

 If the Index Name parameter is empty, there are no attribute indexes in the dataset.

 Only feature classes from a file or personal geodatabase or SDE database support more than one attribute index.
 Therefore, the index list can contain only one index to delete unless the input table is from a file or personal geodatabase or SDE database.

 Once an index has been added, it can be deleted and re-added at any point in the lifetime of the feature class or table.